 The Nature of Brahman

-Brahman is rather considered to manifest the non-Brahman metaphysical principles of matters and jivas as a result of the overflowing of Brahman’s grandeur, beauty, bliss, and love, than the primary coming into being with the non-Brahman metaphysical principles of matter.
+Brahman is rather considered to manifest the non-Brahman metaphysical principles of matters and jivas due to the overflowing of Brahman’s grandeur, beauty, bliss, and love than the primary coming into being with the non-Brahman metaphysical principles of matter.
 Just how Brahman exists, Brahman cannot but create an excess of good in a similar manner too.
 Both of this – existence and overflowing of abundance – are crucial properties of Brahman, just as love and nurturing are the crucial properties of any virtuous and loving mother.

 Brahman – The Source